Skip to main content

 In order to have a better visual experience, it is wise to apply an FPS booster if the video framerate is lower than 20 FPS.

-Video framerate can be easily checked using your favorite media player or in the FPS column on the Uploaded videos page.
+You can easily verify the video framerate using your preferred media player or by checking the FPS column on the Uploaded videos page.

 Did this answer your question?